JAForbes/combinations/readme.md

     //  [A,C,D]
     //]

-    results.push.apply(result,combinations) //add our combinatiosn to the results
+    results.push.apply(result,combinations) //add our combinations to the results

 Step 6.
 Repeat from Step 2.